Meet Third Wheel

 She was "Sara Hastings" in Getting Sara Married with St Mary's Community Players.
 Heather finds a passion in entertaining audiences through her physicality and characters.

-Heather knows improv has a way of joining people, with support and kindness.
+Heather knows improv has a way of joining people, with support and kindness & and Heather recently became ordained to perform wedding ceremonies in Ontario.
+No joke she is Chaplain Heather!

 It's just a stones throw away in St Thomas where Denise lives, along with her supportive and long suffering fiancé.